dmohl/expectThat/readme.md

     expectThat -> ("b" + "az" is "baz").shouldnt be false

+    expectThat -> (null is null).should be true

+    expectThat -> ("" is null).should be false

+    expectThat -> (undefined is undefined).should be true

+    expectThat -> ("" is undefined).should be false

+A function throws an exception

+    expectThat -> (-> throw "test exception").should throwException

+A function throws an exception with a specific exception message

+    expectThat -> (-> throw "test exception").should throwException "test exception"

 Most assertions can be created using the `be` and/or `to` keywords:

     expectThat -> 1.shouldnt be equal to 2